ABindoff/ABindoff.github.io/_posts/2016-11-09-statistical_hypothesis_inference_testing.markdown

 Greenland et al., (2016) "Statistical tests, P values, confidence intervals, and power: a guide to misinterpretations" European Journal of Epidemiology 31:337-350

+Coulson et al., (2010) "Confidence intervals permit, but do not guarantee, better inference than statistical significance testing" Frontiers in Psychology